xonq/tutorials/funannotate.md

 <br />

-#### Activating Funannotate Container
+Finally, relogin and test it out.
 To interface with Funannotate in the login node, you will have to activate a *container* of software and then run a `source` command to add the software to our `PATH`.
 To deactivate the container, press CTRL + D or run `exit`.
 Only use the container to run Funannotate commands, otherwise you will experience unexpected behavior.
 ```
 singularity run /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif
 source /fs/project/PAS1046/software/containers/funannotate/source.sh